We're here to help

 Find out about the home care industry with the latest UK domiciliary care statistics 2025

-Given the UK’s aging population, pressure on NHS services, and shortage of hospital beds, it’s no wonder so many people rely on domiciliary care services.
+With an ageing population, growing pressure on NHS services, and hospitals short of beds, more people than ever rely on domiciliary care services in the UK.

-This paints an intriguing picture of the domiciliary care industry at a time when demand for their services is only projected to increase.
-According to the Office for National Statistics (ONS), the UK's over-65 population is set to rise from 19% to 27% in the next 50 years.
-Yet, there seems to be a lack of interest from UK residents in pursuing a career in home care.
+This matters even more when you look at the bigger picture.
+According to the Office for National Statistics (ONS), the UK's over-65 population is set to rise from 19% to 27% in the next 50 years

 The UK domiciliary care market at a glance